google/WebFundamentals/src/content/en/fundamentals/security/credential-management/save-forms.md

 ## Authenticate by sending a request via AJAX

-To authenticate the user, send a request via AJAX and respond with profile information, for example, in JSON format.
+To authenticate the user, deliver credential information to your server via an AJAX request.

 On the server side, create an endpoint (or simply alter an existing endpoint) that responds with HTTP code 200 or 401, so that it’s clear to the browser